MrW0r57/MrW0r57.github.io/_posts/2020-05-27-enumeration-is-the-key-to-success-6-1.md

-## Services that reveals information
+## Services that reveal information

-- FTP  - File transfer protocol is basically a layer 7 protocol that is used to transfer file to and from server, by authenticated user.
+- FTP  - File transfer protocol is a layer 7 protocol that is used to transfer files to and from the server, by an authenticated user.

 - SSH - Secure shell is a remote Login Protocol used to securely log on to a computer from another computer remotely and execute commands.

-- Telnet - Telnet protocol is used to execute commands on network connected systems remotely.
+- Telnet - Telnet protocol is used to execute commands on network-connected systems remotely.

-- SMTP - Simple mail transfer protocol is email transfer protocol.
+- SMTP - Simple mail transfer protocol is an email transfer protocol.

 - DNS - Domain Name System resolves the names of internet sites with their underlying IP addresses.